justicedemocrats/new-site/src/pages/candidates/alexandria-ocasio-cortez.md

 outcome: Won
 image: /img/jd_site_alexandriaocasiocortez_550x600_061218.jpg
 blurb: >-
-  Alexandria Ocasio-Cortez is the congresswoman-elect for New York's 14th district.
+  Alexandria Ocasio-Cortez is the congresswoman for New York's 14th district.
   Running a fiercely progressive, grassroots campaign, her primary victory in June 2018 shocked the political establishment.
 Alexandria is a tireless campaigner for social justice, advocating in Congress for Medicare for All, a Green New Deal, and support for Puerto Rico.
 ---